loftwah/linux-for-pirates/README.md

 ## Testemonials

 **Linus Torvalds:** "As the creator of the Linux kernel, I can confidently say that pirating software is a big no-no. But if I were a pirate, I'd have to say that Dean Lofts' book "Linux for Pirates" would be my go-to guide for all things pirate- and Linux-related.
-Dean may not be as seasoned a pirate as Captain Jack Sparrow, but he sure knows his stuff when it comes to Linux.
+Dean may not be as seasoned a pirate as Captain Loftwah Sparrow, but he sure knows his stuff when it comes to Linux.
 And let's be honest, a little bit of clever hacking never hurt anyone in a fight against the Royal Navy."

 **Richard Stallman:** "As a strong advocate for free software, I can't condone piracy in any form.
 However, if I had to choose a resource for learning about Linux and pirating, it would have to be Dean Lofts' book "Linux for Pirates!".
-Dean may not be as ruthless a pirate as Captain Jack Sparrow, but he's certainly got a way with words and a wicked sense of humor.
+Dean may not be as ruthless a pirate as Captain Loftwah Sparrow, but he's certainly got a way with words and a wicked sense of humor.
 Plus, his book is chock full of useful information for pirates looking to make the most of their Linux systems."

-**Captain Jack Sparrow:** "Ahoy there, mateys!
+**Captain Loftwah Sparrow:** "Ahoy there, mateys!
 As a seasoned pirate, I can tell ye that there's no one I'd rather have by my side in a fight than Linus Torvalds and Richard Stallman.
 And when it comes to learning about Linux and pirating, Dean Lofts' book "Linux for Pirates!" is a must-read.
 Dean may not have as much experience on the high seas as I do, but he sure knows his way around a Linux system.
 So hoist the sails and let's set a course for adventure, with Dean's book as our guide!"

 > **Note** These are not real tersemonials, but they could be if you want them to be bad enough.